-If you are travelling to London Heathrow there is a comfortable coach service direct to Southampton.
-Coaches are offered by National Express.
+If you are traveling to London Heathrow, National Express offers a comfortable coach service direct to Southampton.
 This is a journey I have done many times.
 The coaches are clean and comfortable with wifi and toilet facilities on board.
 The journey time is about 1 hour and 40 minutes.
-Southampton coach station is located in the heart of the city close to shops and hotels.
-From Southampton coach station to the Southampton cruise port you will need a taxi transfer.
+Southampton coach station is located in the city’s heart, close to shops and hotels.
+You will need a taxi transfer from Southampton coach station to the Southampton cruise port.

 A flight journey with fewer stops is often worth the extra cost

-Unless you want a stopover on the way to London, for example in a city you have never visited before and you want to spend a couple of nights there, book a ticket with as few stops as possible.
+Unless you want a stopover on the way to London, for example, in a city you have never visited before and want to spend a couple of nights there, book a ticket with as few stops as possible.

-There are two main benefits for doing this and it is often worth paying more for this option:
+There are two main benefits to doing this, and it is often worth paying more for this option:

-As with all cruise bookings that require you flying to your cruise port, we recommend booking a changeable and refundable flight ticket.
+As with all cruise bookings that require flying to your cruise port, we recommend booking a changeable and refundable flight ticket.
 Just in case!
-Cruise lines can change their itineraries or cancel sailings and you may need to amend your flight ticket accordingly.
+Cruise lines can change their itineraries or cancel sailings, and you may need to amend your flight ticket accordingly.

-Check the terms and conditions that apply to your flight ticket before you purchase.
+Check the terms and conditions of your flight ticket before purchasing.
 Remember that tickets offering the lowest price can often be inflexible.
 Avoid tickets that are non-refundable and non-changeable.

 Where to stay: pre-cruise in London or Southampton

 Check the dates and times of arrival and departure so that you book the correct dates with your hotel.
-If the time given for your flight arrival includes “+1” this means that you are arriving at the stated time on the following day after the departure date.
+If the time given for your flight arrival includes “+1,” you arrive at the stated time the following day after the departure date.
 This happens with eastbound flights.

-We have recommended hotels in both Southampton and London, centrally located for convenience.
-You can choose to spend as few or as many nights as you wish in either or both cities prior to boarding your cruise ship.
+We have recommended hotels in Southampton and London, centrally located for convenience.
+You can spend as few or as many nights as you wish in either or both cities before boarding your cruise ship.

 Choose the location that suits you and your family the best.
-Find our recommended London hotels here on our “Cruise from London” page.
-And our recommended Southampton hotels here on our “Cruise from Southampton” page.
+Find our recommended London hotels on our “Cruise from London” guide—and our recommended Southampton hotels on our “Cruise from Southampton” page.

-If you are not already, join the hotel members program before you travel and take advantage of any freebies at check in, preferential rates, promotions or exclusive offers.
-For example, if you are a member of the Hilton Honors program it’s free of charge and you can start earning bonus points from you very first visit.
-Our perk when we checked in was bottled water in our room, welcome cookies, and breakfast included free for the kids.
+If you are not already, join the hotel members program before you travel and take advantage of any freebies at check-in, preferential rates, promotions, or exclusive offers.
+For example, if you are a member of the Hilton Honors program, it’s free of charge, and you can earn bonus points from your first visit.
+When we checked in, our perk was bottled water in our room, welcome cookies, and breakfast included free for the kids.

 Our suggested itinerary: 5 nights Southampton + 7 night Norwegian Fjords cruise